junyeongyu/natural-language-processing/README.md

  - Then W = C and X is a symmetic matrix

 Explicit and implicit matrix factorization

 Singular Value Decomposition (SVD)

 Truncated SVD
  - Keep only first k components: X_k = U_k * SUM_k * V_kYt

+Weighted squared loss: GloVe
+ - Fill X with log n_u_v and ry another objective

+Word prediction: skip-gram model
+ - Predict context words given a focus word:
+ - Model each probability with a softmax:
+ - Log-likelihood maximization:

+Skip-gram Negative Sampling (SGNS)
+ - instad of predicting a word for another word, predict "yes" or "no" for word pairs: